TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    :width: 400
    :align: center

-   Control icons at the bottom right of the KookaBlockly window
+   Control icons at the bottom right of the **KookaBlockly** window

 Centre Script
-  for centering the KookaBlockly script.
+  for centering the **KookaBlockly** script.
-  Clicking on the Centre icon will centre the script in the Workspace and zoom it to fit the KookaBlockly window.
+  Clicking on the Centre icon will centre the script in the Workspace and zoom it to fit the **KookaBlockly** window.

 Zoom Script
-  for changing the size of the KookaBlockly script by zooming in and out.
+  for changing the visual size of the **KookaBlockly** script by zooming in and out.

   Click on the `+` icon to zoom in and visually enlarge the script.